jmg-hosp/IEEE/README.md

 - Markdown format files, of TABLE I, TABLE II and TABLE III, prepared from the results of the processing and statistical calculations of the series.

 ### Codigo R
-- R scripts for statistical calculations.
+- R scripts for statistical calculations in the BS and TS series.